 - While either standing with your feet spread apart or lying on your back with your knees bent, hold the applicator by the opposite end from where the suppository is.

 - Gently insert the suppository applicator into the vagina as far as it will comfortably go.
 Push on the plunger to insert the suppository and remove the applicator.

-- To clean the reusable applicators, you can put them in the dishwasher, wash with soap and warm water or boil in water for a few minutes. pH-D applicators can be pulled apart into two pieces if you pull hard enough!
+- To clean the reusable applicators, you can put them in the dishwasher, wash with mild soap and warm water or boil in water for a few minutes. pH-D applicators can be pulled apart into two pieces if you pull hard enough!
 Once the applicator is clean and dry you can put the two pieces back together as they easily pop back into each other.

 Why Should I Use Boric Acid Suppositories?

 Vaginal odor can be a concern to some, but it is actually common among women of all ages.
 Vaginal odor can be caused by a multitude of activities, including, but not limited to the following:

 - Feminine odor after exercising and sitting in sweaty clothes

 - Wearing a wet swimsuit for an extended period of time

 - Wearing tight pants and clothing that is not breathable